Counting Lines with Vinberg's algorithm: Introduction

 Configurations of rational curves on surfaces have been a subject of intensive research since the very beginning of algebraic geometry.
 The question what the maximal number of lines on surfaces in a given family is (\eg, on smooth degree $s$ hypersurfaces in $\Cp{3}$ for a fixed integer $s > 2$) has a long history.
 There are quite a few approaches to this question.

 In the case of a hypersurface in $\Cp{3}(\KKK)$, one can study the geometry of the so-called \emph{flecnodal divisor}, \ie, the locus of fourfold contact of lines with the surface in question.
-This idea goes back to Salmon and Clebsch~\cite{Clebsch} and yields the bound of at most $s(11s-24)$ lines on a smooth complex projective surfaces of any degree $s>2$.
+This idea goes back to Salmon and Clebsch~\cite{Clebsch} and yields the bound of at most $s(11s-24)$ lines on a smooth complex projective surface of degree $s>2$.
 Combined with certain properties of fibrations, it was used in Segre's proof~\cite{Segre} of the fact that $64$ is the maximal number of lines on a smooth quartic in $\Cp3$.
 (A gap in this proof was recently bridged in~\cite{rams.schuett}.)
 The flecnodal divisor appears also in the proof of the sharp bound on the number of lines on quartics in $\PPP^{3}(\KKK)$ for algebraically closed fields~$\KKK$ such that $\mbox{char}(\KKK) \neq 2,3$ (see~\cite{rams.schuett}), the sharp bound for complex affine quartics (see~\cite{Rams.Gonzales}), and the best known bounds for surfaces of degree $s>4$ (see \cite{Bauer.Rams,rams.schuett:quintics}).

-One can use the orbibundle Bogomolov-Miyaoka-Yau inequality to obtain bounds on the number of lines (more generally, rational curves of a bounded degree) on complex smooth degree $2d$ \KK-surfaces for $d>2$ (see \cite{Miyaoka:lines}).
+One can use Bogomolov--Miyaoka--Yau's orbibundle inequality to obtain bounds on the number of lines (more generally, rational curves of a bounded degree) on smooth complex \KK-surfaces of degree $2d>4$ (see \cite{Miyaoka:lines}).

 One can try to find an appropriate hyperplane section of $X$ and count the lines that meet each of its components separately.
 This approach, combined with the study of elliptic fibrations and Segre's surfaces of principal lines, yields the sharp upper bound for projective quartics when $\mbox{char}(\KKK) =3$ (see \cite{rams.schuett:char3}).
 It is also used in the arguments in \cite{rams.schuett,Segre,Veniani}.